Man boxing up parcel

 • The importance of a branded returns portal

-A customer-centered approach to returns
+A customer-centred approach to returns

 Customers expect a customer-centred experience throughout the buying journey that includes the pre-purchase, purchase and post-purchase points.
 If customers find the returns and exchanges experience straightforward, you’re potentially capturing a repeat customer for life.